Author: A.N. Nash

 A.N.
 Nash and the Pikal Lineage (2010–Present)

-Since 2010, I have been designing Pikal knives and tools that prioritize function.
+Since 2010, I have been designing pikal knives and tools that prioritize function.
 My early work served as a catalyst for the current global interest in reverse grip tools.
-Many Reverse Grip designs seen worldwide today are clearly influenced by original Bladetricks models from over a decade ago.
-A connoisseur will observe that the core geometries of modern pikal tools—focusing on tip strength and high-retention handles—bear the DNA of my early iterations.
+Many RGEI designs seen worldwide today are clearly influenced by original Bladetricks models from over a decade ago.
+A connoisseur will observe that the core geometries of modern reverse grip tools — focusing on tip strength and high-retention handles — bear the DNA of my early iterations.

 Bladetrickds Zikit single edge Pikal knife